 How I determined the best anime streaming services

-If I didn’t already have a subscription to any of these platforms, I went ahead and purchased one for a month so that I could use their platform, check for updates, new features, user-ability or streaming issues, etc. That being said, I personally watched anime on all of these streaming platforms to find out the pros and cons to using each.
+If I didn’t already have a subscription to any of these platforms, I went ahead and purchased one for a month so that I could use their platform, check for updates, new features, user-ability or streaming issues, etc. That being said, I watched anime on all of these streaming platforms to find out the pros and cons of using each.

 In addition to my personal experiences, I also took into account the size of their anime libraries as well as the diversity of their catalogs.
-I took a look at whether or not they have a good variety of anime from different genres, whether or not they have more mature titles, how many exclusives they have, how many new anime do they get on average each season, if they have simulcast anime titles, a good selection of dub as well as sub anime, and more.
+I took a look at whether or not they have a good variety of anime from different genres, whether or not they have more mature titles, how many exclusives they have, how many new anime they get on average each season if they have simulcast anime titles, a good selection of dub as well as sub anime, and more.

 Of course, cost comes into play as well, so this will be taken into consideration.
 How good of a deal are each given their user experience and libraries?
-Value is definitely something that matters, but if you are someone who prefers the best experience over cost, other options may be what you are looking for.
+Value is something that matters, but if you are someone who prefers the best experience over cost, other options may be what you are looking for.

-Tips for anime streaming
+Tips for Anime Streaming

 Since audio and visuals are such a huge part of the viewing experience when it comes to anime, it helps to have a good TV setup.
-It’s definitely not a necessity if you are on a budget, but if you are someone who likes to have a more immersive experience, you may want to look into getting a good TV and sound system setup if you don’t already have one.
-If you are limited for space for a full-on sound system or like a more minimalist setup, a soundbar is a great option.
+It’s not a necessity if you are on a budget, but if you are someone who likes to have a more immersive experience, you may want to look into getting a good TV and sound system setup if you don’t already have one.
+If you are limited in space for a full-on sound system or like a more minimalist setup, a soundbar is a great option.

-I personally have a 55″ Samsung 4K TV and the Sonos Arc soundbar, and even though they are minimal, they provide an incredible viewing experience.
-There are a lot of affordable options out there in terms of 4K TVs and soundbars go, so you don’t have to splurge a whole lot to get a good setup.
+I have a 55″ Samsung 4K TV and the Sonos Arc soundbar, and even though they are minimal, they provide an incredible viewing experience.
+There are a lot of affordable options out there in terms of 4K TVs and soundbars, so you don’t have to splurge a whole lot to get a good setup.
 The same goes if you are watching anime on your laptop or desktop.

 Another thing to keep in mind is that select anime apps are only available for download on certain devices.
 Most commonly, though, they are available on Xbox, PS4+, Nintendo Switch, iOS and Android, Roku and Apple TV.

 If you are wanting to watch anime on the go, you may want to use your phone or look into getting a Nintendo Switch.
-If you are looking to stream anime from home, though, you may want to look into getting an Xbox, PS4+, Roku or Apple TV.
+If you are looking to stream anime from home, though, you may want to look into getting an Xbox, PS4+, Roku, or Apple TV.
 I will be sure to list what devices each app is available for download on below, so you can see if your device(s) is compatible.

 Now, let’s get into the best anime streaming services!